 2. Get a pet ID tag and collar

 Most pets are lost close to home and many people in the community are pet lovers themselves and would help any pet find its way home.
-To make this as easy as possible, your pet should have an identification tag with at least it’s name and telephone number.
+To make this as easy as possible, your pet should have an identification tag with at least its name and your telephone number.

 3. Get in touch with your local shelter